 King has been making headlines lately thanks to trademark claims that are, frankly, insane.
 But it looks like the creators of Candy Crush Saga are doing something right: the Wall Street Journal reports that the company is filing for an initial public offering on the New York Stock Exchange, preparing to sell as much as $500 million in initial stock.

 King's collection of simple Facebook, iOS, and Android games are almost entirely driven by the free-to-play model, with headliner Candy Crush Saga being downloaded more than 100 million times on Android alone.
+The company has also become a lightning rod for controversy ever since it won extremely broad trademark claims on the term "Candy" (applied to video games and clothing) in January.
 Read More

 The US Patent and Trademark Office, in its infinite and infallible wisdom, has opted to approve a trademark filing from King, the developer of the wildly popular game Candy Crush Saga.
 King was seeking a trademark on the word 'candy' in the context of games and clothing (for some reason), and it appears the attorney who examined the request thought King had a sufficiently strong case, so here we are.

 Apparently simventure is quickly becoming its own genre.
 Today's latest entry into this crossover category is Kingdoms & Lords from Gameloft, which has finally hit release after being announced back in June.
 Part of the game will take place in a simulated kingdom (spoilers, I know).
 You'll spend your time managing your economy "on a daily basis", as the description on the Play Store is quick to point out.
 Hopefully this won't be the Farmville-ian style where, if you cease to play for a few hours, your kingdom dies.
+After all, plants may need watering, but these peasants ought to be able to fend for themselves.
 Read More